-As a primary producer, particularly as a livestock enterprise owner or manager, there are some steps you can take to help protect our Tasmanian agricultural industries and your properties from foot and mouth disease and lumpy skin disease.
-Those action include:
+As a primary producer, particularly as a livestock enterprise owner or manager, there are some steps you can take to help protect our Tasmanian agricultural industries and your properties from foot-and-mouth disease and lumpy skin disease.
+Those actions include:

-- Have in place or update an exiting Farm Biosecurity Plan
+Have in place or update an existing Farm Biosecurity Plan.

-- Report suspected disease to your veterinarian or the Exotic Animal Disease Watch Hotline (1800 675 888).
+Report suspected disease to your veterinarian or the Exotic Animal Disease Hotline (1800 675 888).

-- Maintain and uphold livestock traceability requirements such as the NLIS.
+Maintain and uphold livestock traceability requirements such as the National Livestock Identification Scheme (NLIS).

 If you do not already have a farm biosecurity plan for your property, start one now.
-There are many resources available online which will assist including the websites of the Biosecurity Tasmania and the Tasmanian Farmers and Graziers Association (TFGA) – as well as the Farm Biosecurity website
+There are many resources available online which will assist including the websites of Biosecurity Tasmania and the Tasmanian Farmers and Graziers Association (TFGA) – as well as the Farm Biosecurity website.

 MLA Integrity Systems provides a range of tools and assistance as part of the Livestock Production Assurance (LPA) program.